-AR/SAR: AR, reported by study centre

-System Organ Class: Gastrointestinal disorders Causal relationship with vaccine: Possible

-Intensity: Mild

-Time delta to 1st vaccination (days): 0 days after second vaccination gastroesophageal reflux disease

-MedDRA: 10047700 Vomiting, 10012735 Diarrhoea

-Relevant medical conditions: HIV under ART with >450 CD4+ cells and virus below detection limit,

-Discussion of this case: The patient had diarrhoea and vomiting for 2 days, as reported by the study centre.
-Diarrhoea and GI complaints are listed as potential side effects after MVA-BN vaccination.
+History: The patient presented with diarrhoea and vomiting that lasted for 2 days and subsided completely (complete reconstitution of health).
+No laboratory test abnormalities were reported.
+Diagnosis: Diarrhoea AR/SAR: AR, reported by study centre System Organ Class: Gastrointestinal disorders Causal relationship with vaccine: Possible Intensity: Mild Time delta to 1st vaccination (days): 0 days after second vaccination AR duration in days: 2 ICD: R11 MedDRA: 10047700 Vomiting, 10012735 Diarrhoea Age group: 50-54 years Relevant medical conditions: HIV under ART with >450 CD4+ cells and virus below detection limit, gastroesophageal reflux disease Discussion of this case: The patient had diarrhoea and vomiting for 2 days, as reported by the study centre.
+Diarrhoea and GI complaints were listed as potential side effects after MVA-BN vaccination.
 The symptoms started on the day of vaccination.
 The patient has a well-controlled HIV infection and gastroesophageal reflux disease and did not experience any GI complaints following the first MVA-BN vaccination.